Polyethylene: Monomer

-The ingredient or monomer is ethylene (IUPAC name ethene), a gaseous hydrocarbon with the formula C_{2}H_{4}, which can be viewed as a pair of methylene groups (−CH_{2}−) connected to each other.
-Typical specifications for PE purity are <5 ppm for water, oxygen, and other alkenes contents.
+The ingredient or monomer is ethylene (IUPAC name ethene), a gaseous hydrocarbon with the formula C_{2}H_{4}.
+Typical specifications for PE purity are <5 ppm for water, oxygen, and other alkenes.
+The stringent specifications are dictated by the highly sensitive nature of most catalysts.
 Acceptable contaminants include N_{2}, ethane (common precursor to ethylene), and methane.
 Ethylene is usually produced from petrochemical sources, but is also generated by dehydration of ethanol.

 Polymerization

 Polymerization of ethylene to polyethylene is described by the following chemical equation: